 Inventory moving in and out is at the core of any warehouse management system (WMS).
-The real power and heavy lifting is how it can process the data of the inventory movement.
+The real power and heavy lifting is how it can process the inventory data.
 One needs to be able to see the volume of inventory that has come in and gone out.
 One will also need to see where your inventory is, be able to make projections and create reports that will address your future needs.
 With this information one will have the visibility on where strengths and weaknesses lie.

 Before you create any report(s) one must be clear on what the overall objectives are: